 6. Adjust heat to low and let it simmer for additional 2-3 minutes.

-7. Add long green chili pepper and cover pot to slightly cook.
+7. Add long green chili pepper and cover pot to cook.
 Turn off heat.
 Serve hot and enjoy!